grdnrio/pwx-deploy/kubernetes/README.md

 # Portworx - Kubernetes Deploy
-This is a Terraform script to one or more Kubernetes clussters, each with a running Portworx cluster on AWS.
+This is a Terraform script to one or more Kubernetes clusters, each with a running Portworx cluster on AWS.
 It pre-configures the following:

 - Portworx latest version
 - Prometheus